Trow-Registry/trow/quick-install/MANUAL_INSTALL.md

 # Manual Installation

+In general it is recommend to use the [standard install with Kustomize](../install/INSTALL.md)).
+In some cases - particularly where domain names and certs are not available - you may want to use the quick-install method documented here, which uses the Kubernetes CA to generate certs, copies them to the correct locations and sets up routing via /etc/hosts.

-The following walks through the steps in the automatic installer.
-If you need to customise Trow for any reason, this is a good place to start.
+This document manually walks through the steps taken by the installer and may be of use if you need to customise installation.
+Most people should be able to just run the `install.sh` script directly.

  - Apply the `trow.yaml` file from the quick-install directory: